Albert Levitt: Early life

 Levitt was born on March 14, 1887, in Woodbine, Maryland; he was the son of Thomas Reeve Levitt and Ida Alee Levitt.
 At the age of seventeen, he joined the United States Army and rose to the rank of sergeant.
 He served in the Hospital Corps, and, from 1906 to 1907, in the Philippines.
 According to a 1937 news article, Levitt traveled four times around the world as a young man.
-After leaving the Army, he attended Meadville Theological School, which was run by the Unitarians, and received his Bachelor of Divinity in 1911.
+After leaving the Army, he attended Meadville Theological School, which was run by the Unitarians, and received his Bachelor of Divinity degree in 1911.
 In 1910, while a student at Meadville, he went on a canoe trip of 1600 mi with one other student from Buffalo to Pittsburgh by way of Baltimore and Washington, D.C.
-In 1912–1913, he served as assistant pastor at the Unitarian Willow Place Chapel in Brooklyn, and was available to conduct services in the absence of the minister.
-In 1913, he received a B.A., cum magnis honoribus, from Columbia University and was a member of Phi Beta Kappa.
+In 1912–1913, he served as assistant pastor at the Unitarian Willow Place Chapel in the Brooklyn borough of New York City, and was available to conduct services in the absence of the minister.
+In 1913, he graduated with a B.A., cum magnis honoribus, from Columbia University, and was a member of Phi Beta Kappa.

-Levitt served as a lecturer at Columbia after his graduation, later crossing the Atlantic to join the American Ambulance Corps in the French Army in 1915.
+Levitt served as a lecturer at Columbia after his graduation, crossing the Atlantic to join the American Ambulance Corps in the French Army in 1915.
 He returned to the United States after several months, and spent a year, from 1915 to 1916, teaching philosophy at Colgate University.
-When the United States joined the World War I in 1917, he joined the U.S. Army again and served from 1917 to 1919 as a chaplain.
+When the United States entered World War I in 1917, he joined the U.S. Army again and served from 1917 to 1919 as a chaplain.
 During his time on the Western Front, he was both wounded and gassed.